Step 3. Choose Restore Mode

 Restore to the original location is not supported in the following cases:

-- To specify one-time access keys of an IAM user, select the Temporary access key option and use the Access key and Secret key fields to provide the access key ID and the secret access key.
+- To specify one-time access keys of an IAM user, select the Temporary access key option, and use the Access key and Secret key fields to provide the access key ID and the secret access key.

-The Default Backup Restore IAM role is assigned all the required permissions to perform data protection and disaster recovery operations in the same AWS account where the Veeam Backup for AWS appliance resides.
+The Default Backup Restore IAM role is assigned all the permissions required to perform data protection and disaster recovery operations in the same AWS account where the Veeam Backup for AWS appliance resides.
 For more information on the Default Backup Restore IAM role permissions, see the Veeam Backup for AWS User Guide, section Full List of IAM Permissions.